Anuj-m02/P2P_File_Transfer/README.md

 The signaling server is now running at `http://localhost:8000`.

-### 3 — Open the frontend
+#### 3 — Open the frontend

 Open `frontend/index.html` with **Live Server** (right-click → *Open with Live Server* in VS Code).

-> The WebSocket URL in `websocket.js` defaults to `ws://localhost:8000/ws` — no config needed for local use.
+> The WebSocket URL in `websocket.js` defaults to `ws://localhost:8000/ws` for local use.
+When deployed, it points to the Railway backend URL.

 ---